shoootyou/cdktf-azure-python/README.md

 # Here you need import the provider for the infrastructure you want to deploy
 from cdktf_cdktf_provider_azurerm import AzurermProvider, AzurermProviderFeatures, ResourceGroup, StorageAccount

-# Always use environment values for the process, for Azure it's necessary use them for the authentication.
+# Always use environment values for the process, for Azure it's necessary to use them for the authentication.
 AzureClientID = os.environ['AzureClientID']
 AzureTenantID = os.environ['AzureTenantID']
 AzureSubscriptionID = os.environ['AzureSubscriptionID']